 The effects of this political decision were amplified by the way unions organized trades, in part due to the sense of superiority of “craft unions,” resulting in groupings based on skills with bargaining aimed to enrich members only.
 This myopic focus inevitably led to intra-working class competition as leaders felt obliged to land the best situation for their own members, or even subsets of members, who in turn expected their narrowly-defined interested to be protected.
 This individual focus not only cannibalized the broader collective impact, but also inevitably to short-term degrading deals with politicians and business entitles that, in many cases, had little interest in supporting unions philosophically, but appreciated the short-term profit.
 “Over the years, craft unions developed cozy relationships with politicians who could throw work their way.
 This involved a great deal of corruption between union officials, business owners and politicians.”

-Further, the unwillingness of some unions in the early days to embrace civil rights and African-American workers was another misguided decision.
+Further, the unwillingness of most unions in the early days to embrace civil rights and African-American workers was a tragically misguided short-sighted (and deplorably racist) decision.
 A similar reaction to the women’s rights movement, the unemployed, and by extension to current times, immigrants’ rights also played out.
-Putting aside ethical considerations, from a practical standpoint, ignoring these worker groups simply left their membership too skimpy.
+Even if one can put aside the moral dimensions of this decision to uphold white supremacy and misogynic frameworks, from a practical standpoint, ignoring these worker groups simply left union membership too skimpy.

 What’s next, now that union membership is at historic lows except for a few pockets?
 I didn’t get many solutions in this book.
 Except for this: “How can unions regain their former strength and increase it?”
 Yates asks, and then answers.
 “Unions can only grow when they are part of a larger political and social movement.”